The Davenport Hotel (Spokane, Washington): Hotel years

 In 1928, Louis Davenport bought out the hotel's other stockholders.
 On April 26, 1945, Davenport sold the hotel and the restaurant to the William Edris Company of Seattle, for $1.5 million.
 Edris sold the property two years later, in 1947, to a group of three Spokane investors.
 The following year, two of them sold their interest to three other investors.
 Seattle-based Western Hotels bought out three of the investors in 1949, and bought out the fourth investor in 1953.
 Davenport died in his suite at the hotel in 1951; his wife Verus in 1967.

 Western Hotels remodeled the Davenport in the early 1960s and re-positioned it as a motel, with a motor entrance.
 In 1967, the owners, by that point renamed Western International Hotels, sold the Davenport to San Francisco-based John S. McMillan for $2.6 million.
 McMillan sold the hotel two years later, in 1969, to Basin Industries, which announced renovation plans, but then went bankrupt in 1972 when one of its owners was convicted of securities fraud.
 The hotel was foreclosed on by their lenders, Dallas-based Lomas & Nettleton, one of the nation's largest mortgage bankers.
 In 1979, former Montana governor Tim Babcock bought the hotel for $4.25 million, along with Warren Anderson, a former General Manager of the hotel.
 Anderson sold his interest to Babcock in 1983.
 Babcock had to surrender ownership of the financially ailing property back to Lomas & Nettleton in 1985, which closed the hotel immediately.
 Lomas & Nettleton went bankrupt in 1989.

-Demolition of the hotel was considered.
-By the time the Davenports' only son died in 1987, it was generally believed that the Davenport Hotel would be destroyed.
-A demolition crew determined the entire block could be dropped in 20 seconds but the nightmare of airborne asbestos saved it from implosion.
-Due to the potential cost of removing the asbestos covering all the building's original plumbing, demolition was determined to be more expensive than the value of the resulting lot.
+Demolition of the hotel was considered by the 1980s after it had been shuttered; by the time the Davenports' only son died in 1987, it was generally believed that the Davenport Hotel would be destroyed.
+A demolition crew determined the entire block could be dropped in 20 seconds.
+The asbestos abatement industry was still in its early years, though, and it was then considered cost-prohibitive to clear the property of all asbestos, then raze the building without incurring a significant loss on the sale of the real estate after.
 A citizens' group called Friends of the Davenport was founded in 1986 by City Council member (and future Spokane mayor) Sheri Barnard, with the goal of saving the hotel.
 They held annual fund raisers in the lobby of the shuttered hotel and sought a buyer to restore it.
 In 1990, they found a potential savior, in Hong Kong businessman Patrick Wai-Meng Ng.
 His Sun International Hotels & Properties bought the hotel for $5.25 million.
 Ng began phased renovations, including the restoration of the lobby's skylight, but was unable to reopen the property.